-elect the check box.
-This setting is the alarm output interface linked to motion detection alarm. ote: //hen an alarm is reported, the camera triggers alarm output so as to trigger actions by a hird-party device. elect the check box and set the preset linked to motion detection alarm. ote: Make sure you have set presets.
+Item Description Alarm Output 1 Select the check box.
+This setting is the alarm output interface linked to motion detection alarm.
+Note: When an alarm is reported, the camera triggers alarm output so as to trigger actions by a third-party device.
+Goto Preset Select the check box and set the preset linked to motion detection alarm.
+Note: Make sure you have set presets.
 Otherwise, you cannot set this parameter.
 For details about how to set a preset, see Setting PresetsSetting Presets.
-When an alarm is reported, the PTZ camera automatically goes to the preset to capture video in the correct scene. //ith Upload to FTP selected, the camera will automatically upload snapshots to the specified TP server when an alarm is triggered. ote: lake sure you have completed FTPFTP and Snapshot before using this function. //ith Recording selected, the camera will automatically record video when an alarm is triggered. ote: Make sure you have set presets.
-Otherwise, you cannot set this parameter.
-For details about how to set a preset, see Setting Presets .
 When an alarm is reported, the PTZ camera automatically goes to the preset to capture video in the correct scene.
-If th Upload to FTP selected, the camera will automatically upload snapshots to the specified FP server when an alarm is triggered.
-The server when an alarm is triggered.
-The server you have completed FTPFTP and Snapshot before using this function.
-The Recording selected, the camera will automatically record video when an alarm is triggered.
-TP server when an alarm is triggered. ote: lake sure you have completed FTPFTP and Snapshot before using this function. //ith Recording selected, the camera will automatically record video when an alarm is triggered. lease set Post-Record(s) on the Storage page first.
-Post-Record(s) specifies how long recording on tinues after the end of an alarm. ith Alarm the Center selected, the camera will sends alarm information to the central server hen an alarm is triggered. ote: ease complete settings on the Server page first. /ith Trigger Tracking selected, the camera starts auto tracking when an alarm is triggered. ote: nly some camera models support this function. lease set auto tracking on the Smart Settings page first.
-If ith Trigger E-mail selected, the camera will automatically send snapshots to the specified mail address when an alarm is triggered. ote: lake sure you have completed E-Mail Mail before using this function. elect the check box and set the start and end times during which motion detection alarm is fective.
+Upload to FTP With Upload to FTP selected, the camera will automatically upload snapshots to the specified FTP server when an alarm is triggered.
+Note: Make sure you have completed FTPFTP and Snapshot before using this function.
+Recording With Recording selected, the camera will automatically record video when an alarm is triggered.
+Note: Please set Post-Record(s) on the Storage page first.
+Post-Record(s) specifies how long recording continues after the end of an alarm.
+Alarm the Center With Alarm the Center selected, the camera will sends alarm information to the central server when an alarm is triggered.
+Note: Please complete settings on the Server page first.
+Trigger Tracking With Trigger Tracking selected, the camera starts auto tracking when an alarm is triggered.
+Note: Only some camera models support this function.
+Please set auto tracking on the Smart Settings page first.
+Trigger E-mail With Trigger E-mail selected, the camera will automatically send snapshots to the specified E-mail address when an alarm is triggered.
+Note: Make sure you have completed E-Mail - Mail before using this function.
+Enable Plan Select the check box and set the start and end times during which motion detection alarm is effective.
 You can directly drag the mouse to draw a plan and click Edit to edit time periods in the table.
 The time periods cannot overlap.
-The camera reports alarms during the specified eriod(s) only. /ith
+The camera reports alarms during the specified period(s) only.
+You can select from Monday to Sunday and set four periods for each day.